Foundations of Physical Science II: Optics and the Nature of Light

-As in “Foundations of Physical Science I: Motion and Gravitation,” we will proceed hierarchically.
-Our focus will be on understanding how our knowledge of light and electromagnetism was built up step by step, with each new development growing out of the context set by previous discoveries and grounded at every stage in perceptual observation.
+As in “Foundations of Physical Science 1: Motion and Gravitation,” we will proceed hierarchically.
+Our focus will be on understanding how our knowledge of light was built up step by step, with each new development growing out of the context set by previous discoveries and grounded at every stage in perceptual observation.

 Instructor Keith Lockitch